Skip to content

 Safety, guardrails, and adversarial robustness

 Career data is sensitive.
 Resumes contain personal information, employment history, compensation expectations.
-The AI layer is designed with multiple safety boundaries:
+The model layer is designed with multiple safety boundaries:

-Audit logging: Every inference call is logged with input context (sanitized), output, latency, token usage, model version, and cache status.
-This supports debugging, cost monitoring, quality regression detection, and compliance requirements.
+Structured audit logging.
+Every inference call is logged with input context (PII-sanitized), output, end-to-end latency, token counts, model version, cache hit/miss status, and downstream user action.
+This telemetry powers debugging, quality regression detection, retraining trigger evaluation, and compliance.

 Resume intelligence pipeline